Moomf123/veliomoure/README.md

 ## 🚀 Language

-Proficient in HTML, JavaScript, and Arduino, I am currently leaarning computer science and programming using Python!
+Proficient in HTML and JavaScript, I am currently learning computer science and programming using Python!
 These languages not only serve as tools for crafting digital experiences but also as a foundation for my future endeavors.

 ## 📚 Beyond the Code